 In my own experience though – as both a teacher and a student – there can also be a downside to this instant abundance.
 Without awareness, it can unconsciously reinforce a passive, materialistic, and at times even disrespectful relationship to the teachings.

 So as technology helps meditation becomes more and more mainstream, it’s becoming increasingly normal to approach it with a consumerist mind-set.
 In some ways, this makes sense.
 When everything else around us is presented in that way, why wouldn’t we think about the practice in terms of what we can get from it?
 And why wouldn’t we assume that it should be available on my terms: in the way I want it, when I want it, for the price I want it?
 We can even mistake this kind of freedom (to consume) for the deeper freedom that the Buddha’s teachings point to.
 Continue reading “February 2016 full moon – Motivation, Respect, Resolve”

-2015.
+“The days and nights are relentlessly passing; how well am I spending my time?”
+(A question that the Buddha advised practitioners to contemplate frequently) 2015.
 Each year this changing-of-the-calendar-numbers seems to arrive a little more quickly.
 Each year, it seems that somehow there is less TIME … and so at first reading, the above reflection can seem to reinforce a sense of time-poverty: having too much to do, and not enough … Continue reading January 2015 full moon – resolution and determination

 This is peaceful This is sublime Namely: the stilling of all formations The letting go of all attachments The destruction of craving Fading away / dispassion Cessation Nibbana Continue reading April 2014 full moon